richardndungu94/Terraform-S3-static-website/README.md

 ### What "Shift-Left" Really Means

-Security professionals talk about moving security concerns to the "left" of the development timeline.
-In other words: catch problems earlier.
+Catch the problem earlier before production.
+Ensure security principals are embedded from beginning to the end of the project.

 ```
 Your Development Timeline (Left to Right)